[For Beginners] What is Middleware? A Thorough Explanation of Types, Roles, and Functions!

 When you think of a reservation system, you probably think of a service used to reserve conference rooms or stores, but that doesn't mean that this can be created using just an OS

-When you want to create a reservation system, the first thing you need is an application that provides the reservation function,
+When you decide to create a reservation system, the first thing you need is an application that provides the reservation function.

-which is the program code written by a developer.
+In other words, it's the program code written by the developer.

 However, a reservation system cannot be created with just an application (code); it also needs features such as the ability to display the management screen and reservation information in a browser, the ability to save and manage data at the time of reservation, and the ability to send emails when a reservation is made